neuromethods/two-compartment-models-and-weak-electric-fields/README.md

 # two-compartment-models-and-weak-electric-fields

-Implementations of models and methods described in: __Ladenbauer, Obermayer,__ ___Weak electric fields promote resonance in neuronal spiking activity: analytical results from two-compartment cell and network models___ (submitted 2018, [bioRxiv preprint](https://www.biorxiv.org/content/early/2018/07/30/379560))
+Implementations of models and methods described in: __Ladenbauer, Obermayer,__ ___Weak electric fields promote resonance in neuronal spiking activity: analytical results from two-compartment cell and network models___ [PLOS Computational Biology 2019](https://doi.org/10.1371/journal.pcbi.1006974)

 <!---
 The code contains examples for the estimation of